jdWilU/V2V-Drone-Sim/README.md

 # Multi-UAV V2V Collision Mitigation

 ## Overview
-Simple simulation software developed in MATLAB for modelling collision between kinematically modelled UAS platforms.
+Simple simulation software developed in MATLAB for measuring collision between kinematically modelled UAS platforms.
 The simulation is to act as a means of evaluating V2V communication and collision mitigation strategies for the completion of EGH400-1.

 ## Functionality
-##### Initial Conditions
+#### Initial Conditions
 Initial conditions regarding simulation settings are outlined within the main `drone_model.m` file and allow the functionality to alter the following:

 ```MATLAB